AbhinavRobinson/rust-learning/README.md

 ## Expert

-- [ ] Write a programme which acted like a personal planner.
+27. [ ] Write a programme which acted like a personal planner.
 A user can input an event, note things to-do on a certain date.

 28. [] Make a Markov chain generator.
 Read text from a source, create a histogram and allow different prefix lengths.
 See [Think Python](http://greenteapress.com/thinkpython2/html/thinkpython2014.html#sec159) for info.
 29. [ ] Noughts and crosses game.
 30. [ ] Create a Youtube video downloader (actually really difficult cos Youtube tries to block everything)

-- [ ] Write a phone/address book programme, with persistent data.
+31. [ ] Write a phone/address book programme, with persistent data.
 The users should be able to add/delete/change the data.
-- [ ] Write a simple payroll programme, that would include pay rates, and hours work for employees.
+32. [ ] Write a simple payroll programme, that would include pay rates, and hours work for employees.
-- [ ] Write a card game, eg blackjack
+33. [ ] Write a card game, eg blackjack
-- [ ] Create a chess game.
+34. [ ] Create a chess game.
-- [ ] Create a binary tree which has search and sorting functions.
+35. [ ] Create a binary tree which has search and sorting functions.
-- [ ] Create a Quine, (a programme that prints out its own source code).
+36. [ ] Create a Quine, (a programme that prints out its own source code).
-- [ ] [C++] Implement your own `strstr`.
-- [ ] [C++] Implement your own version of the Standard Template Library.
-- [ ] [Make a pokedex](http://codereview.stackexchange.com/questions/135293/basic-pokedex-in-c) - use a database, enums for types/gender etc
+37. [ ] [Make a pokedex](http://codereview.stackexchange.com/questions/135293/basic-pokedex-in-c) - use a database, enums for types/gender etc
-- [ ] Video format converter, eg .mov to .mp4 (ie frontend to ffmpeg)
+38. [ ] Video format converter, eg .mov to .mp4 (ie frontend to ffmpeg)
-- [ ] URL shortener service
+39. [ ] URL shortener service

 ## Graphics

-- [ ] Write a programme to draw a rectangle, ellipse, square, circle, point and line based on user input.
+40. [ ] Write a programme to draw a rectangle, ellipse, square, circle, point and line based on user input.
-- [ ] Create a paint programme.
+41. [ ] Create a paint programme.
 It should be possible to switch between different tools (circle, rectangle, eraser etc) using pre-defined key strokes.
-- [ ] Plot a simple x-y graph for a hardcoded function (e.g. y=cos(x)).
+42. [ ] Plot a simple x-y graph for a hardcoded function (e.g. y=cos(x)).
 It should be possible to zoom in on any part of the graph.
-- [ ] Write a programme to plot a graph of given equation of form y=f(x) and a range for x as command line arguments. (e.g. my_graph_plotter -eq="y=x\*x" -xmin=-10, -xmax=10) (PS: more to do with equation solving than graphics)
+43. [ ] Write a programme to plot a graph of given equation of form y=f(x) and a range for x as command line arguments. (e.g. my_graph_plotter -eq="y=x\*x" -xmin=-10, -xmax=10) (PS: more to do with equation solving than graphics)
-- [ ] Write the classic brick break-out game (Arkanoid/Breakout)
+44. [ ] Write the classic brick break-out game (Arkanoid/Breakout)

 fuzzy search (levenstein)
 gui